-Piet Mondrian was created Pieter Cornelis Mondriaan, Jr., on March 7, 1872, at Amersfoort, the Netherlands.
+Piet Mondrian was born Pieter Cornelis Mondriaan, Jr., on March 7, 1872, at Amersfoort, the Netherlands.
 Until 1908, when he started to take yearly trips to Domburg at Zeeland, Mondrian's work was pragmatic --integrating sequential on impacts of instructional landscape and still-life painting, Dutch Impressionism, and Symbolism.
-In 1909 a significant exhibition of his job (with this of Jan Sluijters and Cornelis Spoor) was held in the Stedelijk Museum, Amsterdam, and that exact same year he joined the Theosophic Society.
+In 1909 a significant exhibition of his job (with this of Jan Sluijters and Cornelis Spoor) was held in the Stedelijk Museum, Amsterdam, and that same year he joined the Theosophic Society.
 In 1909 and 1910 he experimented with Pointillism and by 1911 had started to function in a Cubist manner.
-After viewing first Cubist works by Georges Braque and Pablo Picasso in the initial Moderne Kunstkring exhibition in 1911 at Amsterdam, Mondrian chose to proceed to Paris.
+After viewing first Cubist works by Georges Braque and Pablo Picasso in the first Moderne Kunstkring exhibition in 1911 at Amsterdam, Mondrian chose to proceed to Paris.
 There, from 1912 to 1914, he started to develop a different abstract fashion.

 Piet Mondrian paintings

-After that 1 painting, this practice remained dormant in Mondrian's work until he arrived in Manhattan, at that time he started to adopt it with abandon.
+After that one painting, this practise remained dormant in Mondrian's work until he arrived in Manhattan, at that time he started to adopt it with abandon.
 In some examples of the new direction, such as Composition (1938) / Place de la Concorde (1943), he seems to have taken unfinished black-line paintings out of Paris and finished them in New York by incorporating short vertical lines of different colours, running between the longer black lines, or by a black line to the edge of the canvas.
-The recently colored areas are thick, almost bridging the gap between forms and lines, and it's startling to see colour in a Mondrian painting that's unbounded by black.
+The recently coloured areas are thick, almost bridging the gap between forms and lines, and it's startling to see colour in a Mondrian painting that's unbounded by black.
 Other functions combine long lines of red amidst the black lines, developing a new sense of depth by the addition of a coloured layer on top of the black one.
 His painting Composition No. 10, 1939--1942, characterized by primary colours, white black and ground grid lines clearly defined Mondrian's radical but classical approach to the rectangle.

-In US and exactly New York he joined American Abstract Artists and continued to publish texts on Neoplasticism.
+In the US and exactly New York, he joined American Abstract Artists and continued to publish texts on Neoplasticism.
 His late style evolved considerably in response to the city.
 In 1942 his first solo show took place in the Valentine Dudensing Gallery, New York.
 Mondrian died February 1, 1944, in New York.